 1. Glass and Ceramic Tiles

-When designing the kitchen and bathrooms for your custom Houston home, consider using glass tiles or highly reflective ceramic tiles for your backsplash.
-Glass tiles can reflect up to 100% of the light that hits them, and they also look stunning on a shower wall or even a bathroom floor.
-Ceramic tiles can also be extremely reflective, and they’re a cost-effective material to use in your home.
+Take advantage of every natural-light capturing opportunity.
+When choosing finishes for the kitchen and bathrooms in your custom Houston home, consider using glass tiles or highly reflective ceramic tiles for your backsplash.
+Glass tiles can reflect up to 100% of the light that hits them, and they look stunning on a shower wall or the kitchen backsplash.
+High gloss ceramic subway tiles can also be very reflective as well as stylish.

 4. Gloss it Up

 In addition to the color of your paint, the type of finish you choose will impact how much natural light is reflected.
 More light will bounce off a surface with high-gloss paint than one with a matte finish.
 A high-gloss finish is even useful in very dark colors.
 Use this finish with black or navy, for example, if you’re using these trending colors on interior doors or cabinets.

 One advantageous consideration is installing a skylight in your master bath, kitchen, or walk-in closet.
 For decades, skylights have been used to bring more light into spaces that often see less access to windows than other parts of the home.
 They have also come a long way in terms of durability and resistance to leakage.
 The best time to install a skylight in your home is when it is first being constructed, so talk to your custom builder in Houston about strategic locations to include this feature.
 Otherwise, if a renovation is something you’ve been putting off, knowing the benefits of a skylight might be just the thing to kickstart the process.